hundredrabbits/Orca/TUTORIAL.md

 Orca operates linearly from the top-left, to the bottom-right, operators are executed in that sequence, and so the variables stored at the top, can be overwritten by the variables declared at the bottom.

+### Why is orca not making any sound?

+Orca is not a synthetizer, it is meant to control audio & visual software, or hardware.
+Orca will never include domain specific operators to generate music or to create pictures.
+It is designed to be as generic as possible.

 ## Golf

 ### Modulo